maksimrm/Coursera/README.md

 ## [Machine Learning](https://www.coursera.org/specializations/machine-learning-data-analysis)

-From these specialization at the moment I have passed two courses)
+From these specialization at the moment I have passed three courses)

 ## Course 3.
 Search for structure in data
 ### Week 1.
 Clustarization
 In this week I have to solve problem with billboards location for some company using MeanShift method of clustarization.

-Sorry for unsystematic file location in first two courses)) I haven't github when passed them.